 Cost is $4,100, double occupancy

-Covid vaccinations are strongly encouraged to protect you and your fellow travelers.
+Covid vaccinations are mandatory to protect you and your fellow travelers.

 Single Supplement: $850